nga-pham/nannycare/spec-design-nanny-website.md

 ### 1.1.
 Booking section
 Include a place to advertise the page, and a booking form for customers to book services.
 * To advertise the page: use a photo and a slogan.
-* To book services: booking form with: services (confinement nanny, one time / ad hoc, recurring / long-term), date and time picker, enquiries (optional), in grid styles.
+* To book services: booking form with: services (confinement nanny, one time / ad hoc, recurring / long-term), date and time picker, number of babies, in grid styles.
 And button "continue".

 (if signed in needed)
 When a customer clicks this button, the system will ask if they have already signed up.